I'm Honey!

 Protect Your Skin From the Elements

 Protecting your skin from the elements means using physical barriers, such as gloves and scarves.
 You want to safeguard your face, too.
+Lips are particularly vulnerable to dryness and should be protected with a moisturizing lip balm.
 Wearing glasses instead of contacts cuts some of the cold winds that can make your eyes water, contributing to moisture loss in the delicate under-eye area.

 Even though it might be cold outside, you still need your sunscreen.
 Daily exposure to UV rays increases your risk of premature wrinkles and cancer.
 Plus, most sunscreens contain added moisturizing ingredients that benefit dry, winter skin.